 Wallace, in 1876, proposed 6 major zoogeographical regions to explain the distribution of faunal groups.
 The Palearctic region is the largest and probably is the origin of all birds.
 It includes Europe, Africa north of the Sahara, and all of Asia except its southern extensions.
 It is relatively poor in bird variety due to its cold climate.
 The great majority of birds are migratory and many are insectivorous.
 There are 1064 species, 55% passerines.
 One family, Prunellidae, the hedge sparrows, is endemic.
 This region and the next, the Nearctic, are together called the Holarctic and share four endemic groups: Gaviidae, Tetraoninae, Alcidae, and Bombycillidae.

-The Nearctic region includes North America north of the tropics and Greenland.
+The Nearctic region or realm includes North America north of the tropics and Greenland.
 It has 750 breeding species and is relatively poor in avian variety.
 The Wrentit (Timaliinae) is endemic.

 The Neotropical region includes SA.
 Central America, and the West Indies.
 About 70% of the land mass id low, wet, and tropical.
 There is very little temperate or desert area.
 Richest avifauna of the world.
 Over 2780 species breed here.
 31 families are endemic- over twice that of any other region: e.g.. rheas, tinamous, currasows, toucans.

-The Oriental region includes India, Burma, Indo-China, Malaya, Sumatra, Java, Borneo, and the Phillipines.
+The Indomalayan realm includes India, Burma, Indo-China, Malaya, Sumatra, Java, Borneo, and the Phillipines.
 The Himalayas form a barrier between the Palearctic and Oriental regions.
 Climate is tropical to subtropical.
 About 961 breeding species; one endemic family – Irenidae – the leafbirds and fairy bluebirds.
 Also characteristic are Phasianidae, pittas, babblers, and flowerpeckers.

-The Australian region is limited to Australia, Tasmania, New Zealand, the Moluccas, New Guinea, and smaller islands of Polynesia.
-40% of the region is tropical, the rest temperate and desert.
-906 species breed there (531 in Australia) and there are 13 endemic families – emus, cassowaries, kiwis, kagu, cockatoos, birds-of-paradise, and honey-eaters, e.g. (Australia is 70% desert and scrub and in this 70% there are only 17 species!).
+The Australasian region The Australasian realm is a biogeographic realm that is coincident, but not synonymous (by some definitions), with the geographical region of Australasia.
+The realm includes Australia, the island of New Guinea (including Papua New Guinea and the Indonesian province of Papua), and the eastern part of the Indonesian archipelago, including the island of Sulawesi, the Moluccan islands (the Indonesian provinces of Maluku and North Maluku) and islands of Lombok, Sumbawa, Sumba, Flores, and Timor, often known as the Lesser Sundas.906 species breed there (531 in Australia) and there are 13 endemic families – emus, cassowaries, kiwis, kagu, cockatoos, birds-of-paradise, and honey-eaters, e.g. (Australia is 70% desert and scrub and in this 70% there are only 17 species!).

 The continents were one large land mass until about 200 million years ago when continental drift began to separate them.
 By the time birds evolved about 150-160 million years ago, they were separated.
 And as the world’s climate and geography changed, birds evolved into different habitats.
 Some new species arose and others disappeared (a species lasted about 25,000 years).
 Speciation in birds, like other animals, is primarily due to geographic isolation.